lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 ## Bind the attribute

-We want to be able to change the `checked` attribute for all targeted checkboxes, which includes `check-all` and `checkbox-categoryName`, and in Vue, there is directive expression can help us to bind the attribute.
-Hence whenever `checkAllBoxes` method is triggered, we can manipulate the value of this attribute dynamically.
+We want to be able to change the `checked` attribute for all targeted checkboxes, which includes `check-all` and `checkbox-categoryName`.
+In Vue, there is the _directive expression_ that can help us bind an attribute.
+Hence whenever `checkAllBoxes` method is triggered, we can manipulate the value of any attributes dynamically.

 <details>
   <summary markdown='span'>Hint</summary>